- 26 Aug 2020

 Salah El Din Al Ayoby who establish the Ayyubid dynasty and ruled for a good time.

 The citadel function wasn’t only as a defense line, but in was the ruling center and governing seat through the Ayyubid period, Mamluks and even Ottomans.
-The citadel protected Egypt against violence and the city from many invaders, but also was a save place for several monumental mosques, included Mohammed Ali mosque which is considered a fine example for the Ottoman architectural skills and creativity, also there is Nasser Mohammed mosque which was built by the Mamluks and Sulaiman Pasha small mosque. beside all ancient mosques, Cairo citadel has four museums situated on a high cliff in the citadel, the military museum, the police museum, jawhara palace museum and the royal carriages museum. travel to Egypt has organized Cairo day tours and Egypt travel packages that include a visit to the citadel of Salah El Din.
+The citadel protected Egypt against violence and the city from many invaders, but also was a save place for several monumental mosques, included Mohammed Ali mosque which is considered a fine example for the Ottoman architectural skills and creativity, also there is Nasser Mohammed mosque which was built by the Mamluks and Sulaiman Pasha small mosque. beside all ancient mosques, Cairo citadel has four museums situated on a high cliff in the citadel, the military museum, the police museum, jawhara palace museum and the royal carriages museum. travel to Egypt has organized Cairo day tours and Egypt tours that include a visit to the citadel of Salah El Din.

 The fatimmid dynasty ruled over Egypt from the 8th century to 12th century, and when Salah El din decided to take over Egypt, he did so easily without any resistance from the fatimmid or any defense from Egypt.
 Salah El din realized back then that Egypt borders is unprotected and was inspired by the Syrian citadel structure and how fortified and protective they were.
 The great leader commanded to build the citadel on a high hill called Mokattam that overlooks on the entire city of Cairo and has such a strategic position.
 The citadel witnessed so many important events and defended Egypt in a lot of situations while the crusaders were carrying a military campaign against the Middle East.
 After the Ayyubid period is done and followed by the Mamluks dynasty, the sultan of the Ottoman Empire send Mohammed Ali to take over Egypt under his leadership, and that’s when the famous political event known as "the massacre of the citadel" took place.
 Mohammed Ali invited all the Mamluks and murdered them in the Al jawhara palace inside the citadel.
 The citadel also witnessed the French campaign by Bonaparte on Egypt in 1798.